“I need to lose fat…I’m going to start going to the gym”

 - Learning what to do in the event of a plateau

-If you’re just the slightest bit curious, then check out my very reasonably priced Project Lean programme:
+If you’re just the slightest bit curious, then check out my very reasonably priced Project Lean programme (click on the link below):